 - Ultra Citra-Suds Natural Laundry Detergent

 Septic tank safe laundry products can be more expensive than other detergents.
 If you are installing a new septic system or upgrading and prefer to use other detergents, then you should install a dry well beside the septic tank.
-A dry well is a tank that collects all the runoff from the washing machine and the dishwasher.
-A dry well is helpful in preventing the harsh detergents from harming the bacteria and clogging the drain field.

 While using the correct laundry detergent is a plus in keeping a system healthy, you must still be diligent in maintaining the efficiency of your septic system.
 The tank must be pumped out regularly and used properly.